B2B Marketing Guide

 Each of these professionals have their own voice, face their own challenges and work to meet their own specific goals.
 They all require your attention, but are all different.
 Indeed, there is a voice and a message for each one.
 It’s not a question of “one size fits all”.

 A plan is an essential requirement in marketing for industrial companies.
 One of the most frequent errors is to focus on the tools before actually knowing what they do.
-Before revamping a website, creating a Facebook page and sending out emails, it is essential to design a strategy that aligns all aspects with your specific goals.
+Before revamping a website, creating social media accounts and sending out emails, it is essential to design a strategy that aligns all aspects with your specific goals.
 Your company needs a marketing plan even if it doesn’t sell to retailers, and regardless of whether it is an SME or a large corporation.

 Nobody knows your company’s reputation, positioning and sales targets better than you.
 No consultancy firm or marketing agency is more familiar with your sector, your customers and your products’ sales cycles than you.
 Anyone who claims they do simply isn’t telling the truth.